AmmarSayed/javacourse_stanford/lec09.md

     private int value;

     public Example(int value) {
-        this.value = value;  // 'this.value' refers to the instance variable
+        this.value = value;  // 'this.value' refers to the instance/created object variable
     }
 }
 ```

+- Just give the parameters distinct names from member variables

 ---